twetech/itflow/README.md

 # Next Generation ERP for MSPs

 ## Introduction
-ITFlow-NG, better name pending, is a cutting-edge platform designed specifically for Managed Service Providers (MSPs).
+Nestogy is a cutting-edge platform designed specifically for Managed Service Providers (MSPs).
 It integrates essential business processes into a single, robust solution, enhancing efficiency and providing deep insights into operational and financial performance.

 ### Challenges Addressed